linkerd/linkerd/README.md

-linkerd (pronouned "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardles of what language they're written in.
+linkerd (pronouned "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardless of what language they're written in.
 It works with many common protocols and service discovery backends, including scheduled environments like Mesos and Kubernetes.